 Real estate requires a $300,000 minimum investment and is limited to high-end branded hotels and resorts and high-end boutique properties.
 All-in costs with fees is $452,500 for a family of four.

-You can get more details on Saint Lucia’s official citizenship by investment website.
+Or, you can get more details on Saint Lucia’s official citizenship by investment website.

 As you can see, St. Lucia is a fantastic alternative to Antigua if you are a single applicant.
-You could potentially save $23,000.
+You could potentially save $30,000.

-The Antigua passport does offer 11 more visa-free countries, but you should consider whether the additional countries matter to you and are worth an additional $23,000.
+The Antigua passport does offer 6 more visa-free countries, but you should consider whether the additional countries matter to you and are worth an additional $30,000.